-The Amish Story, created to accompany the 2016-17 physical exhibition at Quilt House, Amish Quilts and the Crafting of Diverse Traditions, explores bedcovers made by members of the Amish religion within multiple contexts and a with a wide-angle lens, investigating intersections of religion, art, craft, fashion, and commerce.
+The Amish Story, created to accompany the IQM's 2016-17 physical exhibition, Amish Quilts and the Crafting of Diverse Traditions, explores bedcovers made by members of the Amish religion within multiple contexts and a with a wide-angle lens, investigating intersections of religion, art, craft, fashion, and commerce.
 Curated by Janneken Smucker, The Amish Story draws on research she conducted for her book, Amish Quilts: Crafting an American Icon (Johns Hopkins University Press, 2013).

-The IQSCM is the the world’s largest publicly held quilt collection.
-Established in 1997, the center opened a new museum at Quilt House in Lincoln, Neb., in 2008.
-The museum’s mission aims to inspire an understanding of the cultural and artistic significance of quilts by collecting, preserving, studying, exhibiting and promoting discovery of quilts and quiltmaking traditions from many cultures, countries and times.
-The center is an academic program of the Department of Textiles, Merchandising and Fashion Design in the College of Education and Human Sciences at the University of Nebraska-Lincoln.
+The IQM is the the world’s largest publicly held quilt collection.
+Established in 1997, the IQM opened a new museum in Lincoln, Nebraska in 2008.
+The museum’s mission is to build a global collection and audience that celebrate the cultural and artistic significance of quilts.
+The IQM is an academic museum within the University of Nebraska-Lincoln.